 At the age of 14 I felt a call to ordained ministry.
-It wasn’t what I wanted to do (I rather fancied working for a big bank), and the path has not been a smooth one, but I am now working as vicar of Amington (Staffordshire).
-I have also worked as a parish assistant, an accounts assistant, a software developer and most recently a Chief Technology Officer for a local IT firm.
+It wasn’t what I wanted to do (I rather fancied working for a big bank), and the path has not been a smooth one, but I am now working as vicar of Christ Church, Selly Park.
+I have also worked as a parish assistant, an accounts assistant, a software developer and most recently Chief Technology Officer for a local IT firm.

 I love to see people come to know and love Jesus, and to help those who do to grow as whole-hearted disciples.
 I play my piano whenever I can, and try to find time to read, in between cooking dinner for my wife Jess and pretending to know how to fix people’s computers.